2bttns/2bttns/packages/formatter/README.md

 # Game Object Formatter
-This script converts JSON data into a format readable by the 2bttns Console.
+Convert JSON data into a format readable by the 2bttns Console.

 ## Usage